 Exposure to sunlight can make retinol unstable, so it’s best to apply it at night.
 If you apply retinol during the day, be sure to apply sunscreen or foundation with sunscreen afterward and avoid sun exposure as much as possible.

-Our expert aesthetic and surgical staff are always happy to discuss your clinical skin care regimen.
+Our skilled aesthetic and surgical staff are always happy to discuss your clinical skin care regimen.

 With love and beauty,